 One Greek island story.
 We decided to take a day trip up into the mountains of the island we were on.

 They rose thousands of feet in the air from the sea.
 We rented a car and began driving the long road to the top.
 Along the way we would pass Greek women hiking up the road with huge baskets on their heads.
 It was like something out of an old movie.
-About lunch time we drove into this little town and found a lunch spot, but they didn’t speak much English.
+About mid-day we drove into this little town and found a lunch spot, but they didn’t speak much English.
 That surprised us, but we were a long way from the tourists on the coast.
 We muddled through ordering and noticed a man walking with a band of children behind him.
 He walked stiffly.
-We were sitting outside and he stopped and said “Americans?”
+We were sitting outside at our table and he stopped and said “Americans?”
 We said yes, and he lit up with a smile and immediately started conversing in English.

 He was a professor from Athens that had grown up in this rural village.
 As he talked, all the people from the village gathered around us.
 He would say some things to them occasionally in Greek based on our answers to his questions.
 They would all laugh.

 During the war he had been part of the Greek resistance.
 He had worked with American officers as they fought the Nazi’s.
 At some point an explosion had blown both his legs off, crippling him.
 After the war however, one of the US officers he had worked with came and got him.
 He took him to Oakland CA to get fitted with artificial legs.
-He regaled us with stories about big American cars and his adventures in San Francisco, but you could tell it had changed his life and ever since he loved Americans.
+He regaled us with stories about big American cars and his adventures in San Francisco, but you could tell it had changed his life and ever since he had loved Americans.
 It was a very touching afternoon.
 As we drove off the whole village waved us goodbye.